Sourcemap Explorer

 Who uses it and for what

 Sales teams use SimilarTech to build campaign lists: every domain running a specific combination of technologies, filtered by company size, industry, geography.
-Marketing teams use it to estimate addressable markets and track competitive adoption.
-Strategy teams use it for quarterly market-share reports.
-Developers very rarely show up in the customer base.
+The output of that workflow is a CSV of company names, contact metadata and the relevant technology fingerprint, exported into a CRM or sequencer for outreach.
+Marketing teams use it to estimate addressable markets and track competitive adoption — 'how many of our top-100 prospects added Segment this quarter' is exactly the question SimilarTech is built for.

 Pricing in detail